shsu/comp4911/environment-setup.md

 1. [Download VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 2. [Download Vagrant](http://www.vagrantup.com/downloads.html)
+3. Clone the [comp4911 project code](https://github.com/shsu/comp4911) if you haven't done so.
+4. CD To that directory and execute the following command to start the VM:

+        vagrant up

 For Mac Users with Homebrew Cask:

     brew cask install virtualbox
     brew cask install vagrant

-4. Clone the [comp4911 project code](github.com/shsu/comp4911) if you haven't done so.
-5. CD To that directory and execute the following command to start the VM:

-  vagrant up

 ## Vagrant Quickstart Guide

 To Start the VM

     vagrant up

 To SSH into the VM

     vagrant ssh

 To Shutdown the VM

     vagrant halt